apptentive/apptentive-ios/README.md

  - When they beat the game, ask for feedback about their experience.
  - After making an in-app purchase, ask them to take a survey.

 Interactions can be modified, remotely, without shipping a new app update to the App Store.
-The remote configurability of Apptentive interactions make them perfect for A/B testing and
+You can easily change a particular event to show a Survey rather than collect Feedback.
+The remote configurability of Apptentive interactions make them perfect for A/B testing and quick iteration.

 ### Rating Prompt